rtidatascience/connected-nx-tutorial/README.md

-# connected-nx-tutorial
+# Connected: A Social Network Analysis Tutorial with NetworkX
-Repository for code and notebooks for the a NetworkX Tutorial
+Repository for code and notebooks for the NetworkX Tutorial